Manage multi-user passwords from any machine with Internet access. Or, install Secret Server password manager locally on your own network.

 Read about Virtual Machine Support >

-If you're working toward achieving SOX compliance, password management is critical.
+If you're working toward achieving SOX compliance, a top-level multi-user password manager is critical to your success.

 Read about how Secret Server can help you with SOX compliance >